Article Submission Guidelines

 - Accompanying graphics/photographs should be the highest available resolution.

-- Graphics/photographs may be embedded in the .doc or .docx file or emailed separately with appropriate captions and notes as to placement.
+- When possible, graphics/photographs should be embedded in the .doc or .docx text file with appropriate captions and notes as to placement.
+For questions or help troubleshooting issues with graphics/photographs, please email the corresponding editor listed above.

-- Article submissions should be accompanied by an emailed cover letter stating that the material contained in your submission 1) is the author’s original work; 2) has not been previously published in its current form (IDRS does allow articles adapted from academic writing originally published by the originating university so long as that fact is made known); 3) is not currently under consideration for publication elsewhere.
+- Articles submitted via email rather than the online form should be accompanied by a cover letter stating that the material contained in your submission 1) is the author’s original work; 2) has not been previously published in its current form (IDRS does allow articles adapted from academic writing originally published by the originating university so long as that fact is made known); 3) is not currently under consideration for publication elsewhere.

 - The editors reserve the right to edit all articles for style, content, or space requirements.